 Sapphires are a well-known jewellery classic and most people still associate sapphires with the cornflower blue made famous by Princess Diana’s legendary engagement ring.
 While the jewellery industry has traditionally focused on single-color sapphires, these gemstones are available in practically every colour of the rainbow, and the sapphires on everyone’s minds (and Pinterest boards) right now are peacock sapphires.
 But what exactly are these gems that everyone is so enamoured with?

 Resembling the colours in a peacock’s feathers (thus the name), peacock sapphires are teal in colour, and the most valuable gemstones usually possess a near-perfect blend of blue and green.
-Also known as teal, Montana, or mermaid sapphires, peacock sapphires sparkle with a seductive interplay of blue and green hues, and are ideal for one-of-a-kind engagement rings, as no two sapphires are ever the same colour or tint.
+Also known as teal or mermaid sapphires, peacock sapphires sparkle with a seductive interplay of blue and green hues, and are ideal for one-of-a-kind engagement rings, as no two sapphires are ever the same colour or tint.

 The Exquisite Colours of Peacock Sapphire

 Teal sapphire is a rare corundum type that combines two of nature’s most beautiful colours: deep ocean blue and vibrant green.
-This remarkable combination may explain why many experts believe this diamond will usher in a new era of multi-coloured sapphires.
+This remarkable combination may explain why many experts believe this gemstone will usher in a new era of multi-coloured sapphires.

 The most valuable peacock sapphires contain an equal or almost equal composition of blue and green primary colours, with traces of yellow, depending on how light is reflected within the gem and how it is cut.
 Peacock sapphires with a 50-50 blue and green mix are the rarest and most prized as this results in a heavenly, mossy, aqua-like tint.